cb-repo/P014-MOTOR_TERMINAL_BREAKOUTS_22/README.md

 Motor terminals are traditionally small and flimsy, making it hard to guarantee a reliable solder connection.
 MOTOR TERMINAL BREAKOUTS are designed to simplify and strengthen these solder joints, enabling more reliable operation especally in high vibration environments: orignially designed for combat robotics but is suitable for any application using these motors.

-This is a [New Zealand](https://www.google.co.nz/maps/place/Christchurch+New+Zealand) based product by [cb-technology](https://www.cb-technology.co.nz/), Connor Benton.
+Developed, assembled, and tested in [Christchurch, New Zealand](https://www.google.co.nz/maps/place/Christchurch+New+Zealand), by Connor Benton.

 ## FEATURES
 - Mounts to the motor at 0°, 45°, 90°, and 135° angles